|AROUND THE STATE

 staked pastureland not previously claimed on the south side of Main Street, west from the Globe Road.

-When it was completed, they moved in and the “mud house” where they had been living became available for rent.
-Over
+it was completed, they moved in and the “mud house” where they had been living became available for rent.
+Over the years it

 The Piepers had four children, each of whom became identified with the Payson scene.
 Emma was born in 1889, and would